Share This Article

 June 4, 2026

 Lee Jae-wook's new ENA drama Doctor on the Edge opened at 4.0 percent nationwide on June 1 and climbed to 5.0 percent one night later, turning a routine premiere week into one of the clearest early K-drama ratings stories of June.
-According to Soompi's June 2 ratings report, episode two took first place in its time slot across all channels, while MK's Nielsen Korea write-up said the opener had already posted a 3.6 percent Seoul-area average and a 4.5 percent nationwide peak minute.
+According to Nielsen Korea figures cited by Soompi's June 2 ratings report, episode two took first place in its time slot across all channels, while MK's Nielsen Korea write-up said the opener had already posted a 3.6 percent Seoul-area average and a 4.5 percent nationwide peak minute.
 That is exactly the kind of two-night pattern broadcasters want when they are trying to prove a new weeknight title has real traction.
 ENA does not need this show to become a phenomenon overnight.
 It just needs the network to feel like it has another dependable audience hook.
 Two episodes in, Doctor on the Edge already looks strong enough to give the channel that kind of momentum.

 The setup is simple enough to travel beyond core drama fans